 If you want to design a room that makes you feel special every time or is simply beautiful, professional designers suggest that you should think of a place, song, or a certain movie scene and then start furnishing the room around the memories from the scene.

+Start with arranging all the elements of the room together to best convey the image in your head.
+Also, remember sometimes less is more; you don’t need a lot of colors, you just need ones that harmonize together.
 It is critical that you enjoy the designing process because, at the end of the day, the whole process revolves around your happiness and enjoyment.